Nyurba: History

 Nyurba was founded in 1930, although the area has been settled since the mid-18th century.
 In the 1950s, it grew rapidly as a base for exploration of the nearby diamond deposits, and was granted urban-type settlement status in 1958.
 Town status was granted to it in 1997.

 Administrative and municipal status

 Within the framework of administrative divisions, Nyurba serves as the administrative center of Nyurbinsky District.
 As an inhabited locality, Nyurba is classified as a town under republic jurisdiction.
 As an administrative division, it is incorporated within Nyurbinsky District as the Town of Nyurba.
 As a municipal division, the Town of Nyurba is incorporated within Nyurbinsky Municipal District as Nyurba Urban Settlement.

 Economy

 Production of diamonds is the primary industry in the town, both as the site of a diamond cutting works operated by the state-owned ALROSA company and as its status as a supply town for nearby mining operations.

 Transport

 Nyurba is served by the Nyurba Airport (IATA: NYR, ICAO: UENN) and a river port.

 Climate

-Nyurba has an extremely cold subarctic climate (Köppen climate classification: Dfc).
+Nyurba has an extremely cold subarctic climate (Köppen climate classification: Dsc).